fan19-hub/LEMMA/prompts/reason_modify.md

 ##### Second reference: External knowledge and facts.
 Here are provided external news/articles/post/wikis that are related to the provided news topics.
 You can trust the authenticity of these resources.
-The main of effect of external knowledge is to check the factuality of the context and check whether there is a sardonlism existing in image.
+The main effect of external knowledge is to check the factuality of the context and check whether there is a sardonicism existing in the image.

 Begin of external resources: